barzanov/tech-challenge/part1/README.md

 As of writing this README, the deployment process of the web app is manual.
 Once agreed upon a preferred tool and environment, the process can be automated with tools like Jenkins, Github actions, etc.

-An example of such setup (assuming there is an existing EKS cluster, which can be access by github):
+An example of such setup (assuming there is an existing EKS cluster, which can be accessed by GitHub):
 ```yaml
 on: